Baroness Nicholson of Winterbourne

-Baroness Nicholson was elected as a Member of the European Parliament for the South East region of England in June 1999 and takes the Liberal Democrat Whip.
-She serves as Vice President of the Committee on Foreign Affairs, Human Rights, Common Defence and Security Policy and is Rapporteur for Iraq and Romania.
-She is a member of the Committee on Women’s Rights and Equal Opportunities and sits on two EU delegations.
-Baroness Nicholson previously served as a Member of the House of Commons and was Vice-Chairman of the Conservative Party for four years.
-Her NGO work includes Trusteeship of the Booker Prize for English fiction literature.
+Baroness Nicholson was the Liberal Democrat Member of the European Parliament for the South East region of England 1999 – 2009.
+During her time at the European Parliament, she served as Vice President of the Committee on Foreign Affairs, Human Rights, Common Defence and Security Policy and is Rapporteur for Iraq and Romania.
+She was a member of the Committee on Women’s Rights and Equal Opportunities and sat on two EU delegations.
+Baroness Nicholson was the Conservative Member of Parliament for Torridge and West Devon 1987 – 1997 and was Vice-Chairman of the Conservative Party for four years.
+Her charitable work includes Trusteeship of the Booker Prize for English fiction literature.
 Baroness Nicholson has been appointed as first Special Envoy for the World Health Organisation to work on peace, health and development in the WHO’s Eastern Mediterranean region.

 Lord Plumb of Coleshill